We will contact you shortly.

 Suddenly the “Leadership” competencies disappeared and we were told directly by several contracting officers that they could not get approval for any leadership development classes.
 This seemed very odd to us, so in our typical style, we started digging.

 It points out where the old “leadership” competencies now appear and provides a crosswalk of each one to the elements of Sustained Leadership WBS, the preeminent book on leadership development, used by CCS in their leadership development programs.
 Those seeking internal approval will find this white paper useful and persuasive.
-Then reach out to CCS to schedule your training from this copyrighted source.
+Reach out to CCS to schedule your training from this copyrighted source or to discuss using the OTA process for this unique and mission-critical support.

 Win Your Next Contract with CCS